 For the purpose of these Guidance Notes, it will be presumed that any reference to the SRA Handbook will also be taken to include a reference to the BSB Handbook.
 Further any references to a particular Principle found in the SRA Handbook will be taken to include a reference to an equivalent principle in the BSB Handbook, where such equivalence exists.

-As indicated above it is expected that a Code of Conduct will be issued under the Legal Services Act to replace previous Applicable Codes.
+As indicated above it is the Code of Conduct to be issued under the Legal Services Act will replace previous Applicable Codes.

 Should